Rokoko/Unreal-Demo-Project/README.md

 This demo project for Unreal contains a more advanced setup with [HTC Vive integration](https://www.rokoko.com/en/products/virtual-production) and Virtual Camera use and streaming using the [Rokoko Remote App](https://apps.apple.com/us/app/rokoko-remote/id1465692290).

-The project comes with dependencies for the plugins "Rokoko Live", "SteamVR" and "VirtualCamera".
+The project comes with dependencies for the plugins "Rokoko Studio Live", "SteamVR" and "VirtualCamera".

 ![Unrel Viewport ](Images/unrealViewport.PNG?raw=true)